80-20 Initiative: History

-The "Asia Gate" of 1996-97, which was an alleged effort by the People's Republic of China to influence domestic American politics, sowed the seed for Asian American political empowerment.
-Frustrated by what he viewed to be the political exploitation of Asian American’s naïveté as evidenced by “Asia Gate”, Dr. S.B.
-Woo, former Lieutenant Governor of Delaware, set out to organize support to prevent its recurrence.
-In the foreword of the book, Click on Democracy, he related his disappointment with the media, the Democratic and Republican Parties for misrepresenting and misusing Asian Americans, and his despair over the Asian American community’s inaction and its failure to defend itself, rooted in its lack of political maturity and cohesiveness.
+The "Asia Gate" of 1996–97, which was an alleged effort by the People's Republic of China to influence domestic American politics, sowed the seed for Asian American political empowerment.
+Frustrated by what he viewed to be the political exploitation of Asian American’s naïveté as evidenced by “Asia Gate”, Dr. S. B. Woo, former Lieutenant Governor of Delaware, set out to organize support to prevent its recurrence.
+In the foreword of the book, Click on Democracy, he related his disappointment with the media, the Democratic and Republican parties for misrepresenting and misusing Asian Americans, and his despair over the Asian American community’s inaction and its failure to defend itself, rooted in its lack of political maturity and cohesiveness.

 As a former politician, Dr. S. B. Woo believed that in order to defend themselves, Asian Americans must develop enough political clout, to reward politicians who cared for their rightful concerns and to punish those who didn't.
 To communicate effectively with all Asian Americans and to forge a bloc vote, he harnessed the power of the Internet.
 Dr. S. B. Woo, together with several other Asian American leaders, including Dr. Larry Y. Ho Professor of two endowed Chairs at Harvard University; Henry S. Tang, Chairman of the Committee of 100; and Dr. Chang-Lin Tien, Chancellor of the University of California, Berkeley, compiled an e-mail list of 300 like-minded individuals who donated $50,000 to pursue their vision.
 On September 26–27, 1998, in a meeting in Foster City, California, 80-20 was born.

 Acquiring political clout

-Led by Dr. S. B. Woo who provided the organization with his political acumen, supported by unpaid volunteer Board members and officers, and armed with an e-mail list of voters which grew to 700,000, 80-20 claims to have organized the Asian American communities to achieve swing bloc votes for its endorsed candidates to win equal opportunity and justice for all Asian Americans.
 80-20 was rated one of the US's two most effective cyberspace political organizations in the 2000 election.

-Any US citizen or permanent resident, upon paying their membership dues, can become a member of 80-20.
-Currently, 80-20 has about 3,150 members.
+80-20 possesses hardware” and software capacities.
+Its hardware includes a financial reserve of approximately $8.5 million and an organizational structure composed of a 501(c)(3) educational foundation and a hybrid political action committee that can function as either a super PAC or a traditional PAC.
+Its software consists of an extensive, continuously updated database of around 156,000 Asian American email addresses, enabling outreach to a large segment of the community, particularly in higher education.

+This infrastructure supports the organization’s efforts in political education, advocacy, and community mobilization.